-If you have been reading my previous posts on the MAP Toolkit, you might probably be asking what can it do to your church or to a specific ministry.
+If you have been reading my previous posts on the MAP Toolkit, you might probably be asking what can it do to your church or a specific ministry.

-Just like any tool, the MAP Toolkit’s overall purpose is to be an instrument to accomplish a task and in our context, church ministry management.
+Just like any tool, the MAP Toolkit’s overall purpose is to be an instrument to accomplish a task and, in our context, church ministry management.

 The MAP Toolkit seeks to: